Isaac Aboab da Fonseca: Life

-At the age of eighteen, Isaac was appointed hakham (rabbi) for Beth Israel, one of three Sephardic communities which existed at that point in Amsterdam.
+At the age of eighteen, Isaac was appointed hakham (rabbi) for Beth Israel, one of three Sephardic communities in Amsterdam, which later merged.
 In order to be distinguished from his cousin Isaac ben Mattathiah Aboab, he added his mother's last name (da Fonseca) to his own.

-In 1642, Aboab da Fonseca was appointed rabbi at Kahal Zur Israel Synagogue in Recife, in the then Dutch colony of Pernambuco, Brazil, a city which was occupied by the Dutch in 1624 (see Dutch Brazil, Jews in Pernambuco).
-Most of the European inhabitants of the town after the Dutch occupation were Sephardic Jews, originally from Portugal, but who had first emigrated to Amsterdam due to persecution by the Portuguese Inquisition.
-They then helped colonize this new Dutch colony at the other side of the Atlantic Ocean.
+In 1642, Aboab da Fonseca was invited by Moses Cohen Henriques appointed rabbi at Kahal Zur Israel Synagogue in Recife, in Pernambuco, Dutch Brazil.
+Portuguese Jews from Amsterdam were a significant segment of the European population there.
+Many had first emigrated to Amsterdam due to persecution by the Portuguese Inquisition and opportunities to pursue commerce in the Atlantic world.
 By becoming the rabbi of the Portuguese Jewish community in Recife, Aboab da Fonseca was also probably one of the first appointed rabbis of the Americas, along with his rabbinic companion Moses Raphael de Aguilar.
-Kahal Zur Israel congregation here had a synagogue, a mikveh and a yeshiva as well.
-Still during Fonseca's tenure as rabbi in Pernambuco, the Portuguese re-occupied the capital of Recife in 1654, after a struggle of nine years.
-Fonseca then managed to return to Amsterdam after the loss of the new colony to the Portuguese.
+Kahal Zur Israel congregation had a synagogue, a mikveh and a yeshiva as well, one of the first in the New World.
+Still during Fonseca's tenure as rabbi in Pernambuco, the Portuguese attacked the Dutch colony.
+The Portuguese who were animated in part by the Jesuit priest who said "have their open synagogues there, to the scandal of Christianity" calling for the reconquest of the colony and the destruction of the Jews.
+The Portuguese re-occupied the capital of Recife in 1654, after a struggle of nine years.
+The Jews fought alongside the Dutch army which refused to surrender until the Portuguese guaranteed they would allow the safe passage of Jews.
+Aboab then returned to Amsterdam.
 Some members of his community immigrated to North America and were among the founders of New Amsterdam.

 Back in Amsterdam, Aboab da Fonseca was appointed Chief Rabbi for the Sephardic community.
-In 1656, he was one of several scholars who excommunicated the famous philosopher Baruch Spinoza.
-Because of his mystical kabbalistic leanings, less than ten years later, he was one of the most ardent supporters of the false messiah Sabbatai Zevi in Amsterdam in 1665-1666 (up until the apostasy of the messiah in September 1666).
+In 1656, he was one of several scholars who excommunicated philosopher Baruch Spinoza, whom Aboab knew first as a student in the yeshiva and then in the evening discussions which Saul Levi Morteira, Menasseh, and Aboab oversaw.

+Aboab had mystical kabbalistic leanings, publishing texts on it.
+He was one of many fervent Sephardic supporters in Amsterdam 1665-66 of messianic figure Sabbatai Zevi, until Sabbatai's apostasy in September 1666.

-During the tenure of Aboab da Fonseca, the community flourished.
+During the tenure of Aboab da Fonseca, the Sephardi community flourished.
 The construction of the new Portuguese Synagogue (the Esnoga) was prompted by a sermon delivered by him in 1671.
 It was inaugurated less than four years later, on August 2, 1675 (10 Av 5435).

 Isaac Aboab da Fonseca died in Amsterdam on April 4, 1693, at the age of 88.